GuildOfWeavers/AirAssembly/bin/README.md

 * **evaluateTransitionConstraints**(tracePolys: `Matrix`): `Matrix`</br>
   Evaluates transition constraints for a computation.
 The `tracePolys` parameter is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row represents a polynomial interpolated from a corresponding register of the execution trace.
 The return value is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row represents a transition constraint evaluated over the composition domain.

-#### Verifier
+#### Verification context
-A `Verifier` object contains properties and methods needed to help verify a proof of an instance of a computation (i.e. instance of a computation for a specific set of inputs).
-Specifically, a `Verifier` can be used to evaluate transition constraints at a specific point of an evaluation domain.
-To create a `Verifier`, use `createVerifier()` method of [AirModule](#Air-Module) object.
+A `VerificationContext` object contains properties and methods needed to help verify a proof of an instance of a computation (i.e. instance of a computation for a specific set of inputs).
+Specifically, a `VerificationContext` can be used to evaluate transition constraints at a specific point of an evaluation domain.
+To create a `VerificationContext`, use `initVerificationContext()` method of [AirModule](#Air-Module) object.

-`Verifier` has the following properties:
+`VerificationContext` has the following properties:

 | Property             | Description |
 | -------------------- | ----------- |